Data Flows & Dashboards

 Filtered views

-Each condition is cumulative, letting you drill down into specific subsets of your data.
+Each condition is cumulative, helping you drill down into specific subsets of your data.

 Applied conditions appear as pills at the top of the Visibility page, below the search bar.
 Click a condition to show the edit link, then use it to open the filter dialog and modify the condition.